ndsrf/wine-tasting-game/docs/CREATE/context.md

 Provide a description of the system and architecture so I can validate it before the implementation.

+Fix these:

+1. The dropdowns should show less options, depending on the difficulty.
+If difficulty is low show more or less the same number of options as number of wines.

+2. When the director changes the phase (from Visual to Smell for example), nothing changes on the player screen.
+Please fix it so the players change from phase to phase as indicated by the director.

+3. The director must also be able to play, please add a matrix to the director panel screen so the director can also guess characteristics.

+4. When the players click "Submit Answers" change the colour of the button to green to indicate the answer was submitted.

 : <> : <> 3: <>